Red Butte Garden 36th Annual Spring Plant Sale & Fundraiser

 It’s time once again to support the Garden at the annual benefit plant sale!

-WHERE: The Plant Sale is held in Cottam’s Grove, located on the way to the Red Butte Garden Amphitheatre.
+WHERE: The Plant Sale Amphitheatre this year.
 From the four-way stop sign at Chipeta and Wakara Way, turn left (or North) and follow the signs.

 WHAT TO BRING: If you have your own small wagon, bring it!
 We have a few shopping carts and plenty of cardboard plant trays.

-PARKING: On Friday, the plant sale coincides with the University of Utah commencement activities.
-Even this far east of campus, parking may be impacted during the early hours of the sale.
-To ease the inconvenience, Garden staff will operate a passenger shuttle from the sale entrance to overflow lots (see map) from 1pm Friday as long as needed.
+PARKING: Parking is available in lot #75 outside the sale entrance and in lot #80 for overflow parking.
+To ease any inconvenience, Garden staff will operate a passenger shuttle from the sale entrance to overflow lots (see map) from 1pm Friday as long as needed.
 We also protect a “loading only” area near the sale entrance/checkout for loading plants after you are able to collect your vehicle.
 Note too that there are few handicapped parking stalls in this particular University lot.

 *These lists represent our best information regarding plant availability.
 Some variation in actual selections will occur.
 The plant sale is for Red Butte Garden members and our local public.
 For the best selection, attend the member’s sale but, note that Saturday has plenty of variety and quantity.
 Red Butte Garden is unable to hold or ship plant material.

-Be sure to check out the helpful information on the plant ID cards:
+Be sure to check out the helpful information on our plant ID cards:

 - An Orange card indicates that the plant performs well at high altitudes